Chapter 16:

 “Didn’t you just say everything that will be?
 That includes here and now.
 So, prove it or we walk.”

 Crap, what am I going to do?
 I can’t just let them leave.
-I mean, I’m sure I could find some other people easier to—no, this is the group.
-I’ve already got them here.
+I mean, I’m sure I could find some other people easier to—no, this group of cuties is it.
+This is what the world gave me to work with.
+A blessing wrapped in barbed wire.
+Plus, I’ve already got them here.
 And I’m no quitter—well, most of the time.
 Alright, let’s give them the hook.

 “Okay, how about this?
 How about I tell you a little about yourselves from what I can glean from my first glances of you.”